A Cryptographic Perspective on the Verifiability of Quantum Advantage: Designated verifiability

 It is called designated $\vqa$ because only the designated distinguisher $\A$ can get the verification key $\vk$.
 When not explicitly mentioned, $s = t =\poly(\secpar)$ and $\veps = 1/\poly(\secpar)$.

-Assuming a random oracle, the $\poq$ of \cite{mahadevPoQ} can be made non-interactive and satisfies \cref{def:designated_vqa} \cite{alagic2020non}.
+Assuming a random oracle, $\poq$ of \cite{mahadevPoQ} can be made non-interactive and satisfies \cref{def:designated_vqa} \cite{alagic2020non}.
 More specifically, the trusted party first generates multiple function keys along with their trapdoors.
 The function keys are published as $\pp$ and the trapdoors are kept as $\vk$.
 When the prover gets $\pp$, the prover follows the steps of the original protocol of \cite{mahadevPoQ} on each function key, except that the challenge is generated by querying the random oracle.
 In the end, the trusted party collects all the transcripts, runs the verifier's check of \cite{mahadevPoQ} on each transcript, and accepts if all of them are correct.
 It is easy to see that in the new protocol, the trusted party doesn't need to stay online when the prover is generating the transcripts.
+The authors of \cite{simplePoQ} cleverly design their protocol to achieve $\dvqa$ without following the Fiat-Shamir paradigm, but they still require a random oracle.

 \begin{theorem} Assuming (classical) RO and LWE, there exists a $\dvqa$ experiment. \end{theorem}